Robust 1-Bit Compressed Sensing via Hinge Loss Minimization: Main Results

-\begin{theorem}[Signal Recovery in Convex Sets -- Local Version] Let the model conditions of Assumption~\ref{model:results:generalset} be satisfied and let $t_0$ be defined according to \eqref{eq:results:generalset:t0}.
+Before we further discuss the impact of $t_0$, let us state the actual recovery guarantee: \begin{theorem}[Signal Recovery in Convex Sets -- Local Version] Let the model conditions of Assumption~\ref{model:results:generalset} be satisfied and let $t_0$ be defined according to \eqref{eq:results:generalset:t0}.
 For every fixed $\scalfac > 0$ and $\eta \in \intvop{0}{\tfrac{1}{2}}$, the following holds true with probability at least $1 - \eta$: If $\scalfac \gtrsim t_0$ and the number of samples obeys

 then any minimizer $\solu$ of \eqref{eq:estimatortuned} satisfies

 \end{theorem} As before, we can adjust $\scalfac$ in \eqref{eq:results:generalset:local:meas} to obtain a convenient error bound depending on $m$: